+Do you need a prenuptial agreement in California to get married?
 California is a community property state, which means that both parties have an equal interest in any assets you acquire during the marriage.
 However, assets that you own prior to marriage remain your separate property, meaning the other party does not necessarily get an interest in that asset even after marriage.
 If one or both parties have business, properties or substantial investments, it can be tricky to figure out what stays “mine” and what part of those assets becomes “ours”.
-While a pre-nuptial agreement can protect your assets and preserve the separate property character of the asset, pre-nuptials are not for everyone, and sometimes prenups can cause problems and distrust just when the focus should be on uniting households and planning a future together.
-It is possible to shield separate assets from turning into community assets without a prenup.
+While a pre-nuptial agreement can protect your assets and preserve the separate property character of the asset, a prenuptial agreement is not for everyone in California, and sometimes a prenuptial agreement can cause problems and distrust just when the focus should be on uniting households and planning a future together.
+It is possible to shield separate assets from turning into community assets without a prenuptial agreement in California.
 Developing some financial habits prior to getting married will help make this division of assets simpler to track and maintain throughout the marriage.

 Identify the assets to be protected